 The Royal Australian Air Force F/A-18A/B Hornet is a multi-role fighter designed for both air-to-air and air-to-ground missions.
-It is capable of air interception, air combat, close air support of ground troops, and interdiction of enemy supply lines including shipping.
+Both the single seat F/A-18A and two seat F/A-18B Hornets are capable of air interception, air combat, close air support of ground troops, and interdiction of enemy supply lines including shipping.

 The Hornet is capable of air-to-air refuelling from the new KC-30A Multi-Role Tanker Transport.

 Air Force’s 71 F/A-18A/B Hornets will be replaced with 72 fifth-generation F-35A aircraft from 2018.

 The Hornet was developed for the US Navy and Marine Corps and has been a very successful aircraft.
 It is also used by Canada, Finland, Kuwait, Malaysia, Spain and Switzerland.
 The fleet has just undergone a major avionics upgrade to ensure effective operations for the next 10 to 15 years.